mdaashir/KatomaranPSGHackathon_22PT17/apps/frontend/README.md

 # Face Recognition Platform - Frontend

-This is the frontend application for the Face Recognition Platform, built using React, Vite, and modern web technologies.
+This is the frontend application for the Face Recognition Platform, built using React, Vite, and modern web technologies (2025).

 ## Features